insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-03-getting-an-account.md

 ## Accessing your account

 After you successfully registered with us, you will get activation link to verify your email address.
-The email will also show you your user id and temporary password generated, which you can use to login to the account.
+The email will also show your user id and temporary password generated, which you can use to login to the account.

 ### Steps to activate your account